laiso/askrepo/README.md

 export GOOGLE_API_KEY="YOUR_API_KEY"

 cargo build --release
-./target/release/askrepo --prompt "What is the purpose of this code?" --model "gemini-1.5-flash" ../your-repo/src
+./target/release/askrepo --prompt "What is the purpose of this code?" ../your-repo/src
 ```

 ## Run Tests